arthurvguide/personal-trainer-tool/README.md

  - [Github](https://github.com/) - The projects repository and all its branches were commited, pushed and deployed to Github.
  - [Gitpod](https://gitpod.com/) - All code was written and tested using the Gitpod web-based IDE.
  - [Heroku](https://www.heroku.com) - Used to deploy the application.
- - [Lucidchart](https://lucid.co/product/lucidchart) - Lucidchart was used to create the [flowchart](#flowchart) of the project.
+ - [Lucidchart](https://lucid.co/product/lucidchart) - Lucidchart was used to create the flowchart of the project.
- - [Google Sheets](https://calendar.google.com/) - - The users input data creates and edits content on Google Sheets
+ - [Google Sheets](https://calendar.google.com/) - The users input data creates and edits content on Google Sheets
  - [Google Cloud Platform](https://console.cloud.google.com/) - All data send and received with the help of the Google API, through the Google Cloud Platform

 #### Third Party Libraries